I Ain't Worried: Critical reception

-"I Ain't Worried" attracted widespread praise by music critics.
 Greta Brereton of NME praised Tedder's vocals on the song, also highlighting the song's fast-paced melody and upbeat pop production, in contrast to Lady Gaga's song for the soundtrack, "Hold My Hand".
 In a Billboard article, Hannah Dailey praised the song's lyrical content and laid-back style, citing that they "uniquely connect with the atmosphere of the movie scene in which the song makes its presence".
 Writing for The Charlotte Observer, Théoden James said the beat and vocals of song is a "super-infectious bubblegum" and a "pop perfection in general".

-Tyler Golsen from Far Out Magazine wrote that "'I Ain’t Worried' doesn’t have enough length or substance to be considered annoying.
-It’s just a brief slice of pop music nothingness: sunny, breezy, light, and utterly forgettable", but praised the song's melody, saying "Granted, something scratches at the back of your ears when you put the song.
+Tyler Golsen from Far Out Magazine wrote that "'I Ain’t Worried' doesn't have enough length or substance to be considered annoying.
+It's just a brief slice of pop music nothingness: sunny, breezy, light, and utterly forgettable", but praised the song's melody, saying "Granted, something scratches at the back of your ears when you put the song.
 Chalk that up to super technician Ryan Tedder, who can make a memorable melody out of just about anything".

 Music video

 The accompanying music video was directed by Isaac Rentz, best known for directing the music videos of "She's Kinda Hot" by 5 Seconds of Summer and "Hey Hey Hey" by Katy Perry.
-The music video was released on May 13, 2022 alongside the song, and was shown in major theaters across the United States.
+The music video was released on May 13, 2022, alongside the song, and was shown in major theaters across the United States.
 The band performs on the palm tree-covered outdoor stage under the sunset, with the images interspersed with a few clips from the film every now and then.

 Live performances

 To promote the film and song with the release of its soundtrack, OneRepublic performed "I Ain't Worried" for the first time on May 28, 2022, on The Tonight Show Starring Jimmy Fallon.
-The band performed the song for the second time on Good Morning America (GMA) held on July 15, 2022 at Times Square Studios in Manhattan.
+The band performed the song for the second time on Good Morning America (GMA) held on July 15, 2022, at Times Square Studios in Manhattan.
 The song was also a regular part of band setlist for the Never Ending Summer Tour.
 After the tour, on October 5, 2022, the band performed the song once again during The Late Late Show with James Corden.
 On November 13, 2022, the band performed "I Ain't Worried" at the 2022 MTV Europe Music Awards.